Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• cut drug and dried extracts for making tea
+• Cut ginger rhizome and dried extracts for tea preparation

-• alcoholic ginger extracts (including tincture) in combination with other drugs in extracts of tonic
+• Alcoholic ginger extracts (including tincture) in combination with other drugs in extracts in tonic

 Dosage

-Tea infusion with dyspeptic complaints and to stimulate the appetite: 0.5 to 1g of ginger several times a day.
-To prevent travel sickness: Adults and children over 6 years old should take 0.5 to 2g of powdered ginger 30 minutes before departure.
+Tea infusion for dyspeptic complaints and to stimulate the appetite: 0.5 to 1g of ginger several times a day.
+To prevent motion sickness: Adults and children over 6 years old should take 0.5 to 2g of powdered ginger 30 minutes before traveling.

 Preparation of a tea

-Pour 150ml of boiling water over 0.5 to 1g of powdered or coarsely chopped ginger, let it stand covered 5 minutes, then strain through a sieve.
+Pour 150 ml of boiling water over 0.5 to 1g of powdered or coarsely chopped ginger, let it stand covered for 5 minutes, then strain through a sieve.

 Notes